 Internationally Educated Applicants - Pathway to Licensure

 To be eligible for a license with the NSCRT, internationally educated applicants who have not graduated from an approved education program must have an assessment of their formal education program and clinical experience to determine if it is similar to the entry to practice requirements for Canadian trained applicants.
 When you submit an application, the NSCRT Credentials Committee will complete a preliminary review of your online profile and document submissions.
 If your education is similar to that of a Canadian trained respiratory therapist you will be referred to the next stage of the process, a competency assessment performed by the College of Respiratory Therapists of Ontario (CRTO).
 The process is detailed below.
+A quick visual pathway is can be found HERE.

 To begin the application process, you must submit the following: